 These experts also note that there are many products in the market right now that contain inflammatory properties that may serve to make the chapping worse than it is.

-Well, both of these points of view have some weight to them and you cannot afford to ignore any.
-Ideally, you want your lips to be able to naturally moisturize themselves, and keep the dryness at bay on their own without having to apply any product.
+Well, both of these points of view have some weight to them and you cannot afford to ignore either.
+Ideally, you want your lips to be able to naturally moisturize themselves and keep the dryness at bay on their own without having to apply any product.